mmcin/task-pro-2/README.md

 ### Credits for this code

+#### User Registration Form
 The code for the login feature was found on the Django Wednesday playlist on youtube.
 The playlist can be found here: https://www.youtube.com/playlist?list=PLCC34OHNcOtqW9BJmgQPPzUpJ8hl49AGy

 Videos :
     - 21 to 26 were used.

+#### Light Dark Theme
+The code for the light and dark theme was found here: https://www.youtube.com/watch?v=wodWDIdV9BY

+### Tabbed InterFace For Task Filtering
+The code for the tabbed interface was found here: https://www.youtube.com/watch?v=nlOmgBHnLqQ